Mature Masculine

 Sobriety is not just "not using substances."
 It is a way of being: clear and awake, emotionally available, grounded in reality, and free from old distortions.

-It is the steady ability to be with what is happening—inside and out—without dramatizing, dulling, or escaping.
-You greet your internal weather without needing to edit or run away from it, even when it feels messy or uncomfortable.
+Sobriety is the steady ability to be with what is happening—inside and out—without dramatizing or escaping.
+We greet our internal weather without needing to edit or run from it, even when it feels messy or uncomfortable.

 Sobriety has a quiet, clean feel.
 It's like turning on the light in a room and seeing what's there.
 Not decorating.
 Not trashing.
-Just seeing, with gentle curiosity, whatever is revealed in the steady glow of presence.
+Just seeing, with gentle curiosity, whatever is revealed in the steady glow of grounded, clear seeing.

-You can be deeply moved, even in tears, and still be sober.
-You can enjoy pleasure and love and still be sober.
-Sobriety is not against feeling; it is feeling with honesty and clarity, free from grasping or avoiding.
-It is welcoming each moment, raw or exquisite, with an open hand.
+We can be deeply moved, even in tears, and still be sober.
+We can enjoy pleasure and love and still be sober.
+Sobriety is not against feeling; it is feeling with honesty and simplicity, free from grasping or avoiding.

 Sobriety and the Lover

-The Lover archetype is about connection, feeling, and being engaged with life.
-Sobriety keeps the Lover from drowning in that engagement, letting you stay anchored even as you open your heart, so you can return to steadiness after intensity.
+The Lover archetype is about connection, feeling, and engagement with life.
+Sobriety keeps the Lover anchored to sanity even as he fully engages with the messiness of life, so we can return to steadiness after intensity.

 When the Lover is mature, sobriety and passion work together.
-You can taste life fully because you're not desperate.
-You feel your feelings without being hijacked by them or fearing their power.
-Sobriety is what keeps deep passion from slipping into craving or confusion.
+We can taste life fully because we're not desperate.
+We feel our feelings without being hijacked by them.
+Sobriety keeps deep passion from slipping into craving or confusion.

 The Clarity of Sobriety

-Sobriety means you can tell what you genuinely want from what you reach for out of compulsion.
-There's a difference between enjoying a glass of wine and needing it to relax, or savoring connection versus filling a hole or an old emptiness.
-The difference becomes obvious over time.
+Sobriety allows us to understand what we genuinely want by seeing what we reach for out of compulsion.
+There's a difference between enjoying a glass of wine and needing it to relax, or savoring connection versus filling an old emptiness.
+As our sobriety grows, so does our discernment.

 Sobriety and Emotional Life

 One of sobriety's gifts is a cleaner relationship with emotions.
-When you're not suppressing or drowning in feelings, they can move through you more naturally, without lingering remnants.
+When we're not suppressing or drowning in feelings, they can move through us naturally, without lingering remnants.

-This does not mean you become flat.
-The opposite is true—you feel more.
+This does not mean we become flat.
+The opposite is true—we can feel more, and with greater texture.
 But feelings don't build into a backlog or get stuck for days.
-Pleasure and pain move through in their own time.
+Pleasure and pain move through as moments arise and fall.

-Sobriety means you can be with difficult emotions without instantly reaching for something to change them.
-You can sit with anxiety without a drink, and let grief simply be grief.
-Feeling emotion does not mean letting it rule your choices.
+Sobriety means we can be with difficult emotions without instantly reaching for something to change them.
+We can sit with anxiety without a drink, cry when we need to cry.
+Sobriety allows us to feel our emotions, and yet make our choices and take action from a grounded, steady place.

 The Shadows of Sobriety